SamTombs/elan-front-end/README.md

 ## Future Enhancements

 - Female Clothing Line
 - Improve colour scheme.
-I chose a basic colour scheme for now but would rather experiment with a better colour palette
+I chose a basic colour scheme for now but would rather experiment with a better colour palette.
+- If this was a real clothing brand all imagery would be need to be correctly photographed and not AI slop.
 - Dark Mode

 ## Stretch Goals

 - [ ] Reviews and a star rating system.
 - [ ] Countdown timer for home page as to how long the product line will be available
-- [ ]
+- [ ] Videos and a social media link to the page.